opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 * then an **"Ideation phase"**: we identified the communities, defining what kind of communication and interactions we want to test in the next phase and we designed new tools and materials for the two co-design sessions;
 * an **"Implementation phase"**: during which we had the possibility to dialogue and work with people from many different Milanese communities, making them feel active participants, asking and listening their issues and needs - *don't be afraid to get your hands dirty!*

-As you can see, we have organized and divided our **timetable** into three main phases: **PRE** (inspiration), **DURING** (ideation - implementation) and **POST** (feedbacks - until now).
-During these phases, **WeMake's stuff** had to perform various tasks and roles according to the different situations.
-For example, during the first phase (PRE - inspiration), WeMake, together with **Municipality of Milan**, organized a lot of meetings, workshops and events in order to meet and to get in touch, face to face, with people and their different communities.
+We have organized and divided our **timetable** into three main phases: **PRE** (inspiration), **DURING** (ideation - implementation) and **POST** (feedbacks - until now).
+In order to engage and to reach many *qualitative* people as possibile, during the first PRE - inspiration phase, WeMake, together with the **Municipality of Milan**, organized a lot of meetings, workshops and events in order to meet and to get in touch, face to face, with people and their different communities.

-Here there is a list of all the **meetings** with local communities:
+Here there is a list of all the **meetings/workshops/events** that we holded with local communities:

 **1. Mare Culturale Milano - March 12th, 2016** // meeting